stencila/stencila/fixtures/README.md

 ## 🍕 Fragments

 The [`fragments`](fragments) folder contains many small examples of parts of documents in a variety of formats.
 These are used in snapshot-based unit tests of decoding and encoding functions.
 Generally, each file should be focussed on one node type in one format.

+## 🍱 Nodes

+The [`nodes`](nodes) folder contains examples of Stencila Schema node types as JSON or YAML files (because these are lossless formats capable of representing all the properties of nodes).
+These are useful for tests where you do not want to be concerned about potential decoding (i.e. conversion) errors or loss when reading a node into memory.